 2. Bad things will happen…move on.

-We have a running list of all the crazy, ridiculous, difficult, obnoxious things that have happened this year that we joke “our parents and boss never need to know about” 🙂 Everybody knows that life is hard, and of course bad stuff happens.
+We have a running list of all the crazy, ridiculous, difficult, obnoxious things that have happened this year.
+We joke that it is the list our parents and boss never need to know about.
+Everybody knows that life is hard and of course bad stuff happens.
 It’s impossible to live in a utopian bubble, hard as some may try.
 So this year I’ve learned that the bad crap is unavoidable.
 The lows can be really low.
 People can be mean, accidents will happen, pain and heartache comes with the territory of loving people.
-The important part for me, has been remembering that the bad things are temporary.
+The important part for me has been remembering that the bad things are temporary.
 The hurt may last awhile, but we have the option of dwelling on the bad thing or picking up the pieces and moving on.
-While I may be busy nursing my wounded feelings, time continues to march on, so I may as well sort through the hurt, bind up the wounds and hop back in play, because there is no sense in wasting time on the bad when there is so much good stuff to dwell on.
+While I may be busy nursing my wounded feelings, time continues to march on, so I may as well sort through the hurt, bind up the wounds, and hop back in play, because there is no sense in wasting time on the bad when there is so much good stuff to dwell on.

 3. Take deep breaths, get out of your own way, let people in.